 Art and Reconciliation explored the concept and practice of reconciliation combining approaches from history and conflict resolution, art and creative practice, and both qualitative and quantitative social science methods in three strands: History, Practice and Discourse.

+History Historical investigation of the idea and practice of reconciliation through time, and an integrated study of thought and practice on reconciliation.
 Practice Mapping reconciliation activity in the Western Balkans region generally, and close interrogation of both the past use and the potential future role of art and creative practices in reconciliation.
+Discourse Comparative empirical research across countries, and over time, of debates on reconciliation, applying computer-assisted quantitative and qualitative analysis.

 As researchers, we took a neutral stance on reconciliation.
 We did not come with a pre-defined meaning of the term, nor did we assume that reconciliation was necessarily either desirable or achievable.
 Rather we sought to explore how reconciliation was conceptualised and practiced over time and space, and to explore paradoxical and dissonant understandings.